 When Does Games of Thrones Season 8 Start?

+Of course, everyone wants to know “when does the new season of game of thrones start”?
 Unfortunately, we don’t have an exact Game of Thrones season 8 release date yet.
 However, season 8 filming wrapped earlier this month, prompting cast members like Emilia Clarke and Maisie Williams to post tributes to their time on the show.

 The plot of the final season is still very much under wraps.
 HBO programming president Casey Bloys told Entertainment Weekly that the network has heightened security to prevent season 8 leaks and Nikolaj Coster-Waldau even revealed that the scripts the cast received would “self-destruct.”